Project Definition Report Nov 2019

 - Calling the project informational hotline at (510) 244-3667

-During this environmental phase, there will be multiple points for public engagement, such as during the Public Scoping Period after the Notice of Preparation is issued and the Public Comment Period after the Draft Environmental Impact Report is released.
+During this environmental phase, there will several key milestones for public engagement such as during the Public Scoping Period after the Notice of Preparation is issued and the Public Comment Period after the Draft EIR is released.